Have you ever had a powdery mildew outbreak on your houseplants? The leaves look “foggy” and have a white-ish coating on them.

 Powdery mildew is a fungus that infects plants and causes powdery, white spots to form on them.
 It can be devastating to gardens, but there’s a simple solution: milk spray for powdery mildew.

 Milk spray has been used for years as a natural pesticide and fungicide.
-It’s biodegradable and non-toxic so that it won’t harm your plants or the environment.
+It’s biodegradable and non-toxic so it won’t harm your plants or the environment.
 Plus, it’s incredibly easy to make!

 - Grab a gallon of milk from your fridge (either whole or 2%) and pour a little into a bucket or any other container.